 Best Practice Reference Assessment result 13.
 Has any interest accrued from levy money been spent on waste minimisation activities?
-Levy Spend Guidelines: Section 4 Compliant Any unspent money for a given levy spe shortfalls when the annual fund is not e is ring-fenced within the reserve and sp enough to cover the expenses for that y ear.
-Interest is accrued on this balance and
+Levy Spend Guidelines: Section 4 Compliant

+Any unspent money for a given levy spend period is transferred to a waste levy reserve.
+This reserve is used to cover shortfalls when the annual fund is not enough to cover the expenses for that year.
+Interest is accrued on this balance and is ring-fenced within the reserve and spent on waste projects which are within their WMMP.